Baby Boat Gear:

 OUR PICKS FOR BOOSTER SEATS:

-Babies need their tender little peach fuzz heads protected from the sun.
-Sun hats protect them from the sun and shield their eyes a bit from the sun.
+Babies need their tender little peach fuzz heads & bodies protected from the sun.
+Sun hats & shirts protect them from the sun, shield their eyes and bodies from harmful rays.

 #7 Baby Swim Float